Alps Wedding Planning Guide

 Want to plan the most romantic, epic wedding ever?
 Whether you are dreaming of a summer elopement in the Swiss Alps or a winter wedding in the ski resorts of the Austrian Alps, this planning guide has you covered!

-Planning an Elopement in the Alps
+Planning a Wedding in the Alps

 The Alps make up the highest and largest mountain range in Europe, stretching across 8 countries: Austria, France, Germany, Italy, Liechtenstein, Monaco, Slovenia and Switzerland.
 Most alpine communities still celebrate aspects of their traditional cultures, with farming & woodcarving continuing to be prominent in most areas.
 The alps are also famous for their iconic peaks, such as Mont Blanc and the Matterhorn, and also for their top-class winter sports and hiking.